michanto/cdk-orchestration/API.md

 public apply(template: {[ key: string ]: any}): {[ key: string ]: any}
 ```

+Modifies the passed in template.

 ###### `template`<sup>Required</sup> <a name="template" id="@michanto/cdk-orchestration.transforms.JsonPropertyTransform.apply.parameter.template"></a>

 - *Type:* {[ key: string ]: any}

+Always return the template.

 ---